 The baby woke this morning very early and it was as if she could hear the birds chirping over the rush of her humidifier, as they called her to start the day.
 She pointed to the window, light starting to come through the blinds, and said her favorite hushed phrase of “what’s that?”
 As sweet as she is, I simply wasn’t ready to start the day, but I knew my efforts to get her back to sleep would be futile.
 Smiling and giving her chubby cheek a kiss, I walked out of her darkened room, creeping past the opened door to my bedroom.

-Leaving him asleep in our bed, I took the baby downstairs to make a cup of coffee.
+I took the baby downstairs to make a cup of coffee.
 My husband, an early riser, always leaves for work early, so it was just the two of us.
 My daughter continued to point to the window, excited by a new day.
 Prompted by her wonder for the dawn and the birds, I put my exhaustion to the side and took her to the front porch to observe the world.

 Morning had broken and it was beautiful.
 While I’m often awake late at night and in the middle of the night with this baby of mine who doesn’t sleep, I couldn’t remember the last time I had witnessed this early of a morning, outside, watching the earth spring to life.
 We took our spot on the front steps of our porch, and my daughter sat in my lap, gasping as each leaf danced in the breeze.
 Her big, round, blue eyes--the bluest eyes I’ve ever known--looked up at me in awe.
 Her strawberry blonde hair glistened and came alive, as the wind tousled her curls and the sun cast its perfect rays on her head.
 Her tiny mouth formed into a smile I’d know anywhere, her two, little, bottom teeth perfectly showing under the curl of her lip.
 Sitting, snug and secure in my lap, she continued to point at the birds and gasp at the bunny that seemed to come to see her at the base of the steps on which we perched.